Integrating Tech: How We Do It Right

 - TeacherTube — upload and share digital content; video library includes tips and best practices

-Involve the students.
+Involve the learners.

-Recognize when it’s not the best solution.
+Recognize when tech is not the best solution.

 Do not stop teaching.